uktrade/stream-zip/CONTRIBUTING.md

 ## Contributing documentation

-The source of the documentations is in the [docs/](https://github.com/uktrade/stream-zip/tree/main/docs) directory of the source code, and is written using [Material for mkdocs](https://squidfunk.github.io/mkdocs-material/).
+The source of the documentation is in the [docs/](https://github.com/uktrade/stream-zip/tree/main/docs) directory of the source code, and is written using [Material for mkdocs](https://squidfunk.github.io/mkdocs-material/).

 Changes are then submitted via a Pull Request (PR).
 To do this: